truefinder/SecureValue/README.md

 	hp = hp + 150 ;

 ### fixed value to SecureFixed
-Game speed (frame per second), Stage limit time, Boss Health point, ... are fixed variable ( not changed) In this case, you are recommended to apply SecureFixed
+Game speed (frame per second), Stage limit time, Boss Health point, ... are fixed variables ( not changed) In this case, you are recommended to apply SecureFixed

 	// before